The soil of a monstera plant in a pot.

 Compost, derived from decomposed organic matter, releases nutrients slowly over time, promoting microbial activity and enhancing soil fertility.
 Well-rotted manure, rich in nitrogen, phosphorus, and potassium, offers immediate nutrition to plants while improving soil texture and moisture retention.

-Regular Fertilization
+Regular fertilization

 In addition to organic matter, regular fertilization is essential for maintaining optimal soil nutrient levels.
 Gentle liquid fertilizers, specifically formulated for Monstera plants, provide a balanced blend of essential nutrients to support vigorous growth and development.